stasSajin/stasSajin.github.io/_posts/2016-05-31-Estimated-vs-Realized Returns-for-over-100,000-Prosper-Loans.md

 3. The 2015-2016 period shows higher volatility in realized returns.
 This is because most loans are still not matured, so the daily return averages are calculated over fewer loans.

-I was really surprized by these findings, since the chart above suggests that Prosper has been providing over-optimistic estimates.
+I was really surprised by these findings, since the chart above suggests that Prosper has been providing over-optimistic estimates.
 I tried to perform the same analyses as above on a different [Prosper dataset](https://docs.google.com/document/d/1qEcwltBMlRYZT-l699-71TzInWfk4W9q5rTCSvDVMpc/pub?embedded=true), with loans up to 03/11/2014, nontheless the results were the same.
 You can see the same general pattern in the D3 graph below.

 <iframe src="/htmlwidgets/estimated-vs-realized-prosper-returns/prosperOther.html" width="880" height="1050" frameBorder="0"></iframe> <a href="/htmlwidgets/estimated-vs-realized-prosper-returns/prosperOther.html" target="_blank">open</a>